eliza-guseva/prod-ai-eng-python-moodtracker/1_leaving_colab/6_project_organization.md

 # Practice

 - [ ] **Step 1.
 Choose Your Development Location**
 	- [ ] Think in which folder you are likely to stay organized.
 Open that folder with your file browser (or however you wish) and create a folder `mood_tracker`.
-No spaces, just an underscore -- it'll be easier this way
+No spaces, just an underscore -- it'll be easier this way.
 	- [ ] Now open VSCode, go to file menu and click `Open folder`

 ![open_folder.png | 300](open_folder.png)